1890-1902

 1911-1920

-1911 – First consultations with Josef Suk.
-Failed his state teaching examination in December.
+1911 — Had his first consultations with Josef Suk.
+In December, he failed his state examination.

-1912 – Began composing the piano cycle Puppets (1912–1923), his first enduring work.
-Also wrote Nipponari for voice and small ensemble.
-Passed his state exam in December.
+1912 — Began composing the piano cycle Puppets (1912–1923), his first enduring work.
+Also wrote Nipponari for voice and small ensemble, and in December passed his state examination.

-1914 – Outbreak of WWI.
-Martinů was exempted from military service.
+1914 — Outbreak of World War I. Martinů was exempted from military service.

-1915 – Began occasional work as a violinist with the Czech Philharmonic.
+1915 — Began working occasionally as a violinist with the Czech Philharmonic.

-1919 – Premiere of Czech Rhapsody by the Czech Philharmonic (January 12).
-Toured London, Paris, Geneva, Bern, and Zurich with the National Theatre Orchestra during the summer.
+1919 —Czech Rhapsody premiered by the Czech Philharmonic on January 12.
+During the summer, he toured London, Paris, Geneva, Bern, and Zurich with the National Theatre Orchestra.

-1920 – Settled his obligations in Polička and returned to Prague.
-Became a permanent member of the Czech Philharmonic (second violin section).
+1920 — Settled his obligations in Polička and returned to Prague.
+From autumn, he became a permanent member of the Czech Philharmonic Orchestra, playing second violin in the third section.

 1921-1930

-1922 – Discovered English Renaissance madrigals through a performance by The English Singers.
-Commenced composition studies under Josef Suk.
+1922 — Discovered English Renaissance madrigals through a performance by The English Singers.
+Began composition studies with Josef Suk.
 Composed the ballet Who is the Most Powerful in the World.

-1923 – Moved to Paris in October to study composition with Albert Roussel.
+1923 — In October, he moved to Paris to study composition with Albert Roussel.

-1924 – Composed the orchestral rondo Half-Time in Polička—his first mature work.
-Its premiere by Václav Talich and the Czech Philharmonic caused a scandal, with Martinů facing (and defending against) accusations of plagiarizing Stravinsky’s Petrushka.
+1924 — Composed the orchestral rondo Half-Time in Polička—his first mature work.
+Its premiere by Václav Talich and the Czech Philharmonic caused a scandal.
+Martinů had to defend himself against accusations that the work plagiarized Stravinsky’s Petrushka.
 The ballet Istar premiered at the National Theatre in Prague.

 1926 — Met Charlotte Quennehen, his future wife.
 Composed La Bagarre for large orchestra.

-1927 – Completed his first opera, The Soldier and the Dancer, and the jazz ballet The Kitchen Revue.
-Met Dr. Miloš Šafránek, who would become his assistant and biographer.
+1927 — Completed, among other works, his first opera, The Soldier and the Dancer, and the jazz ballet The Kitchen Revue.
+Met Dr. Miloš Šafránek, who would later become his assistant and biographer.

 1931-1939